adamgunderson/FireMon-NSG-Tag-Mapper/README.md

    - Use `--verbose` to see detailed matching attempts
    - Check if field names match tag names or create a custom mapping
    - Ensure NSGs have tags in Azure and they're visible in FireMon

+5. **Log File Issues**
+   - Check that the script has write permissions to the log directory
+   - For home directory paths, ensure `~/` is used correctly

 ### Running Directly on FireMon Server